ngthdien101/cloud-edge-account/Terraform_structure.md

 - Follow **least privilege IAM** when integrating other AWS services.
 - Use **CloudFormation StackSets** or **AWS Org SCPs** for account-wide controls.
 - Enable **logging and monitoring** for all services (WAF logs, CloudFront logs, etc.)

----

-## 📌 Next Steps
-Would you like the detailed module scaffolds next (e.g., for `waf` or `cloudfront`)?
-We can include secure defaults and best practices built-in.